lapalisse/FlexTimer/README.md

      - memory handling scheme (malloc, fixed array, etc.)
      - time handling: you can choose the time units you want to use (ms, us, s) with little effort
      - loop handling: you have a few options here
-  - being able to handle time overflow, so you don't have to!
+  - being able to handle time/integer overflow, so you don't have to!
-    (ex: microseconds in a 32 bits environment start over in 70 minutes: you don't want to care about that)
+    (ex: microseconds in a 32 bits environment start over at 0 after about 70 minutes: you don't want to care about that: the library does it for you)
   - real added value: it will free you of thinking of a lot of problems
   - being easy to use on modern systems with little effort (ex: on Unix systems)
   - it can run on modern systems too, and be quite efficient
   - putting processor in wait mode to prevent electric consumption
-  - it is not multi-threaded, and will probably never be
+  - it is not meant to be multi-threaded (and will probably never be), or you need just one thread to handle the timers...

 Examples:
 - Repeating an action every n ms